 The goal of an ERM process is to generate an understanding of the top risks that management collectively believes are the current most critical risks to the strategic success of the enterprise.
-Most organizations prioritize what management believes to be the top 10 (or so) risks to the enterprise.
+Most organizations prioritize what management believes to be the top 10 (or so) risks to the enterprise (see our thought paper, Survey of Risk Assessment Practices, that highlights a number of different approaches organizations take to prioritize their most important risks on the horizon.
 Generally, the presentation of the top 10 risks to the board focuses on key risk themes, with more granular details monitored by management.
 For example, a key risk theme for a business might be the attraction and retention of key employees.
 That risk issue may be discussed by the board of directors at a high level, while management focuses on the unique challenges of attracting and retaining talent in specific areas of the organization (e.g., IT, sales, operations, etc.).